2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 Ensure the bucket deploy lambda is deployed to every account to deploy the log buckets

+⭐️ Net Lines removed: 44

 🟢 OMG.
 I just go through telling it to fix the coode to lop through every acount in the OU and deploy log bucket.
 The deployment got an error.
 It's now trying to undo the code and only deploy those bucekts in certain acounts agian.
 I literally just had it fix that.

 🟢 Verify is running when nothing has changed.
 And now the model is trying to add a zillion more lines of code with a new variable.
 It can't figure out what it doesn't need a ew variable.
 There's an existing varaible other steps aren't using and it's set to "" at teh begining of each step.
 So if you try to use "" to eval that nothing was changed verfiy will skip for all those other steps.
 To skip verify just chagne that existing variable to 0 if teh step was skipped.
 The other steps will see "" and continue to verify but if it's 0 verify is skipped.
 The model can't figure that out.
 It want's to create new stking variables for everything which is why the code is litterled with 15 million extral lines it does not need.
 I exaggerate for emphsis.
 Only slighly exaggerated.
 Argh.